shaoyanji/shaoyanji.is-a.dev/_posts/2025-06-30-how-to-set-up-a-free-go-web-server.md

   alt: image of a cyberhacker doing something with a toaster
 ---

-# Best things ins life are free
+# Best things in life are free

 I am a sucker for signing up for free things.
 Many lists of services that give me endless distraction.
 Here's one of the lists: [free-for.dev](https://free-for.dev/#/?id=web-hosting).
 I've checked out [Alwaysdata](https://www.alwaysdata.com/) and (Serv00.com)[https://serv00.com/].
 Today, I'll be mostly talking about the latter.